Tha Dogg Pound

-Tha Dogg Pound is an American hip hop duo made up of rappers Kurupt and Daz Dillinger.
-They were signed to Death Row Records in their early careers and were key to the label's success.
+Tha Dogg Pound is an American hip-hop duo composed of West Coast rappers Kurupt and Daz Dillinger.
+They were among the first acts to sign to Death Row Records in 1992.

-Kurupt and Daz went on to release solo albums starting in 1998.
-They eventually left the crumbling Death Row Records in 1999.
+Kurupt and Daz went on to release solo albums starting in 1998; they left the crumbling Death Row Records following year.
 Daz left due to long-lasting internal struggles on the label after friend and labelmate Tupac Shakur's murder in 1996.
 Kurupt started Antra Records, while Daz and Soopafly started D.P.G.
 Recordz.
-In 2002 a feud arose between the two when Kurupt decided to sign back with Death Row Records, upsetting everyone involved with the group.
-His awaited Death Row release Against Tha Grain had been postponed several times while Kurupt was on the label, later being released in August 2005, after he was off.
+In 2002, a feud arose between the two when Kurupt decided to sign back with Death Row Records, upsetting everyone involved with the group.
+His awaited Death Row release Against the Grain had been postponed several times while Kurupt was on the label, later being released in August 2005, after he was off.
 In January 2005, Daz made another solo album release titled Tha Dogg Pound Gangsta LP.
 Tha Dogg Pound then got back together as a group and released Dillinger & Young Gotti II in November 2005.
 In 2006, Snoop Dogg executive produced released their official reunion album Cali Iz Active.